Khwaja Baqi Billah

 Khwaja Baqi Billah also known as Khwaja Muhammad Baqi, with his pen name Berang, (14 July 1564– 29 November 1603), was a Sufi saint from Kabul.
 He was a disciple of Khwaja Muhammad Amkanagi and the pioneer of the Naqshbandi Order in the Indian subcontinent.

 Birth

 Baqi Billah was the originator and pioneer of the Naqshbandi Order in the Indian subcontinent.
 His father Abd as-Salām Khalji Samarqandī Quraishi was a scholar and saint from Kabul.
 His Takhallus (pen name) was "Berang", which literally means colorless or invisible.

 Death

-He died on 14 Jumada al-Thani 1012 AH (29 November 1603) and is buried in the Nabi Karim area of Delhi.
+He died on 14 Jumada II 1012 AH (29 November 1603) and is buried in the Nabi Karim area of Delhi.